legacysurvey/legacysurvey/pages/dr9/bitmasks.rst

 ``FITBITS``
 ============

 A bit-mask detailing any peculiarities regarding how a source was fit.
-See also the `legacypipe bitmask definitions`_.
+See also the `legacypipe bitmask definitions`_ and the `issue that prompted`_ the development of ``FITBITS``.

 === ====================== ==========
 Bit Name                   Description